mavantgarderc/pantheon.nvim/docs/guide.md

-# Pantheon.nvim - Complete User Guide 🎨
+# PrismPunk.nvim - Complete User Guide 🎨

 > A Neovim colorscheme plugin inspired by legendary characters from DC, Marvel, mythology, and cinema.